 Fact 6: Anacondas Require A Pool In Their Enclosure

 Not only do anacondas need large enclosures, they also need a swimming pool to swim in.
-These snakes like to soak and water plays a big part in their lives.
+These snakes can hold their breath for up to 10 minutes and water plays a big part in their lives.

 Fact 7: Anacondas Are Calm Pets But They Can Turn Aggressive